zincsearch/zincsearch-docs/docs/index.md

 ## Features:
 1. Provides full text indexing capability
 1. Single binary for installation and running.
-Binaries available under [releases](https://github.com/zinclabs/zincsearch/releases) for multiple platforms.
+Binaries available under [releases](https://github.com/zincsearch/zincsearch/releases) for multiple platforms.
 1. Embedded Web UI for querying data written in Vue
 1. Full Compatibility with Elasticsearch APIs for ingestion of data (single record and bulk API)
 1. Compatibility with Elasticsearch DSL for querying data.
 Check /es endpoints (This is work in progress.
 If somerthing does not work, let us know by raising a github issue)
 1. Out of the box authentication
 1. Schema less - No need to define schema upfront and different documents in the same index can have different fields.
-1. Index storage in s3 and MinIO (deprecated)
 1. Aggregation support
 1. Highlight support